-mid-15c., "cord or ribbon worn as an ornament," from Middle French cordon "ribbon," diminutive of Old French corde "cord" (see cord).
-Sense of "a line of people or things guarding something" is 1758.
-Original sense preserved in cordon bleu (1727) "the highest distinction," literally "blue ribbon," for the sky-blue ribbon worn by the Knights-grand-cross of the Holy Ghost (highest order of chivalry); extended figuratively to other persons of distinction, especially, jocularly, to a first-rate cook.
-Cordon sanitaire (1857), from French, a guarded line between infected and uninfected districts.
+The original sense is preserved in cordon bleu (1727) "the highest distinction," literally "blue ribbon," for the sky-blue ribbon worn by the old French order of Knights-grand-cross of the Holy Ghost (the highest order of chivalry under the Bourbons).
+Extended figuratively to other persons of distinction, especially, jocularly, to a first-rate cook.

 Web design and development by MaoningTech.